ganelson/inform/resources/Documentation/Writing with Inform.md

 >
 > produces 8.

+If we need to convert a time period to a number of minutes, a nifty way to do this is to divide it by `1 minute`:

+	14 minutes divided by 1 minute

-To go the other way, we can convert any number to a duration by writing `minutes` or `hours` after it.
-For instance:
+The result being the number 14.
+And to go the other way, we can convert any number to a `time period` by writing `minutes` or `hours` after it.

-	{*}The clock error is a number that varies.
-To thump the mechanism: now the clock error is a random number from -10 to 10.

-	The broken grandfather clock is in the Chamber.
-"An erratic grandfather clock seems to say it is [clock error minutes after the time of day]."

-	When play begins, thump the mechanism.
-Instead of attacking the broken clock: thump the mechanism; say "You thump the clock, which now reads [clock error minutes after the time of day].".

-Note that `clock error` is a number, but `clock error minutes` is a time.

 ## Future events {PM_AtWithoutTime} {PM_UnusedTimedEvent} {TIMEDEVENTS}